Security

 What still requires discipline

-- Cryptographic correctness — use vetted cogs (
+- Cryptographic correctness — use the vetted stdlib crypto

 - Resource exhaustion — DoS via memory, open FDs, task queues.